-The seasons may be changing but the best parts of summer can last the whole year through.
-With original photography by Nate House and Mark Havens
+The seasons may be changing but vibes can linger on.
+With original photography by Nate House and Mark Havens.

 The idea of summer vacation (contrary to popular belief of its roots in the agrarian calendar) started with the idea that students’ brains needed time to recuperate after so much rigorous intellectual activity.
 University of Georgia History Professor Stephen Mihm writes: